 Complexity is not in ingredients or the process, but in the actual recipe since most of them out there are either for cider or apple beer.

-With this recipe, you will be able to prepare traditional, refreshing and delicious drink and we will answer the all important question of how to make apple wine? right in your home.
+With this recipe you’ll be able to prepare traditional, refreshing and delicious drink and we will answer the all important question of how to make apple wine? right in your home.